afollestad/arctic-icon-request/README.md

 # Icon Request

-This library allows icon pack dashboards to easily send icon requests either traditionally via email, or through my [Polar Request Manager](https://polar.aidanfollestad.com) system.
+This library allows icon pack dashboards to easily send icon requests either traditionally via email, or through the [Arctic Manager](https://arcticmanager.com) system.

 This library uses RxJava, so it is completely asynchronous, and flows are customizable.